js94x/spotify-backup/README.md

     python spotify-backup.py playlists.json --format=json

+or, to get a Markdown file, use:

+    python spotify-backup.py playlists.md --format=md

 By default, it includes your playlists.
 To include your Liked Songs, you can use:

     python spotify-backup.py playlists.txt --dump=liked,playlists